-- D. To achieve equity for the various stakeholders by endeavouring to balance their various needs - E. To implement principles of urban design in respect to telecommunications infrastructure - F. To provide infrastructure that is visually compatible with surrounding character and locality/visual context
+- D. To achieve equity for the various stakeholders by endeavouring to balance their various needs E. To implement principles of urban design in respect to - E. To implement principles of urban design in respect to telecommunications infrastructure - F. To provide infrastructure that is visually compatible with surrounding character and locality/visual context